 It got everybody into other areas.

-In fact, in the first half hour of the argument, we everybody thought we thought we were gonna lose because they got so tied up in the science.
+In fact, in the first half hour of the argument, everybody thought we were going to lose because they got so tied up in the science.

 It was a disaster.